Fast track your treatment

 Age-related macular degeneration is estimated to affect more than 600,000 people in the UK, which is a number that is expected to grow in the future.

-Although there isn’t currently an effective treatment that can reverse the effects of age-related macular degeneration, there are steps that you can take to minimise your risks and live with the condition should you develop it.
+Although there isn’t currently an effective treatment that can reverse the effects of dry age-related macular degeneration, there are steps that you can take to minimise your risks and live with the condition should you develop it.
+Wet age-related macular degeneration, on the other hand, can develop suddenly leading to rapid visual decline, but can be treated if caught early.
+Treatment entails a course of injections into the eye.
+This is why a prompt referral to a retinal specialist is necessary if wet age-related macular degeneration is suspected.

 Age-related macular degeneration (AMD) is a very common eye condition and the leading cause of severe and permanent vision loss affecting people aged 60 and over.